jotavare/jotavare.github.io/docs/x86_assembly_nasm/building_my_os/fat12_disk.md

 - `jmp short main`: Jumps the header to the main code;
 - `nop`: No operation, a placeholder for the first instruction;

-The **header** structure includes the following fields, which are standart for a FAT12 disk:
+The **header** structure includes the following fields, which are standard for a FAT12 disk:
 - `bdb_eom`: End of message, 'MSWIN4.1';
 - `bdb_bytes_per_sector`: Number of bytes per sector;
 - `bdb_sectors_per_cluster`: Number of sectors per cluster;